voxmatt/cozy_contacts/README.md

 - not meant for production
 - only tested in Chrome
-- no client side validations
+- haven't gotten around to validations
 - rough edges abound!